 On June 27 2018, he presented a paper ‘The Integrated Information Theory of Consciousness & hylomorphism: exploring common ground’ at the Association for the Scientific Study of Consciousness 22nd annual conference at Jagiellonian University in Kraków, Poland.
-Also, a related chapter on NCC was published in Mihretu Guta’s volume Consciousness and the Ontology of Properties (Routledge).
+Also, a related chapter on NCC was recently published in Mihretu Guta’s volume Consciousness and the Ontology of Properties (Routledge).
 And an article that presents the Mind-Body Powers Model is also forthcoming.